-9 User related Tasks and Expertise: Allows users to easily see what other users planning to work on, they recently working on and on what they have worked in the past.
+(8) User related Tasks and Expertise: Allows users to easily see what other users planning to work on, they recently working on and on what they have worked in the past.
 This creates a transparent working process.
 This makes it easy for newcomers to browse tasks of topic related users and help finding important tasks for themselves.
 The top of every user page contains a user icon followed by the user name.
 Users are individual persons and every user has expertise in a certain field.
-Hovering over a certain expertise fades out all not related tasks.